lucasvalenca1/lucasvalenca1/README.md

 ## 🌱 Currently Learning

-I'm always striving to stay ahead in the ever-evolving tech landscape.
-Currently, I'm learning and exploring new technologies to expand my skill set.
+I am committed to staying ahead in the ever-evolving tech landscape.
+Currently, I am learning and exploring new technologies to expand my skill set continuously.

 ## 💼 Experience

-- **E-commerce:** I can share the project once I have some emails or calls.
+   - **E-commerce:** I can share project details once we have had further correspondence.

-  - Achievements, projects, or notable contributions.
+Achievements, projects, or notable contributions.

-- **Website Development:**
+- **Website Development:** I can share project details once we have had further correspondence.

-I can share the project once I have some emails or calls.
+  - **Software Development:** Used to have my own saas and Machine Learning script for ecommerce using Tensorflow, I'm willing to build a software from zero.

-  - Achievements, projects, or notable contributions.
+Achievements, projects, or notable contributions.
-## 🚀 Goals for 2024
+## 🚀 Objectives for 2024/2025

 In the coming year, I'm excited to: